purejamie/immich_scripts/README.md

 The workflow for this script:

+1. Use the env file to set up immich credentials (example in root folder)

-1. Run the script with the `--face-count' flag only to create albums containing pictures with a large number of unhidden faces which aren't named.
+2. Run the script with the `--face-count' flag only to create albums containing pictures with a large number of unhidden faces which aren't named.
 The number of faces is configurable (default is 10).

     ```
     python3 hide_faces_in_picture.py --face-count 20